So You Want to Break Into Software QA

 Then build it like a dev.
 Test it like a QA.

-The CS Degree Is Still Worth It — Even for QA
+The CS Degree Is Still Worth It

 I know.
 You’re reading a QA blog and I’m telling you to study computer science.
 Hear me out.

 A teacher once told me you have to be a little insane to be a QA.
 The reason: there’s an infinite space of inputs to test.
 And retest.
 The job is genuinely hard.
 But a CS background gives you the tools to handle the hard parts — and if you end up not loving QA, the degree gives you somewhere else to go.
-That flexibility is worth something.
+That flexibility matters.

 One more practical reason: technical interviews.
 Even for QA roles, some companies will put coding problems in front of you.
 A CS background means that’s not a surprise.